WISDEM/WOMBAT/docs/source/examples/metrics_demonstration.md

 **Inputs**:

 - `which`
-  - "scheduled": scheduled maintenance only (classified as maintenace tasks in inputs)
+  - "scheduled": scheduled maintenance only (classified as maintenance tasks in inputs)
   - "unscheduled": unscheduled maintenance only (classified as failure events in inputs)
   - "both": Combined completion rate for all tasks
 - `frequency`, as explained [above](#common-parameter-explanations), options: "project",